About the IBA Grants Program

 For 12 years the IBA Grants Program provided funds for research and conservation projects through the Bevins Foundation, and also included travel grants for IBA conference attendees.
 Since that time, the Travel Grants Program has grown through seed monies allocated by the IBA Council to Conference Organizing Committees, and continues to grow today.

-Economic Development Committee & the Bear Conservation Fund
+The Bear Conservation Fund

 The Grants Program Today